Security Program | Step by Step Guide to Generate your Initial Security Program Dashboard

-- Get management or stakeholders to understand the status of your environment, thus assuming accountability for it.
+- Get management or stakeholders to understand the status of your environment and assuming accountability for it.

-Tip #2: Page balance to the eye and the color palette matter as much, or it could be argued more, as anything this document says.
+Tip #2: Page balance to the eye and the color palette matter just as much or even more than the information in the dashboard.
 Make your dashboard look sharp.

-Tip #3: Everything that you present in this dashboard should be presented in a way to evoke a decision.
-I generally like to draft the decision questions I want to be answered before the meeting, then review the completed dashboard to see if it has the correct information to help me answer that question.
+Tip #3: Everything you present in this dashboard should be presented in a way that evokes a decision.
+I like to draft the decision questions I want to be answered before the meeting, then review the completed dashboard to see if it has the information to help me answer that question.

 Tip #4: All the verbiage in the dashboard should be able to be understood by someone that does not understand security.